ESTOS/PhoneDialer/readme.md

 PhoneDialer 4.4.0.5:
 - Do no longer show "line unavailable" for lines which have been removed on TAPI when restarting the ephone.exe

+PhoneDialer 4.4.0.6:
+- Rework the CallCompletion dialog.
+If the call announces completion modes in the LineCallFeatures2 take them from there.
+If there are not CompletionModesAnnounced but the LCF_COMPLETECALL is set take them from the addresscaps

 Sourcecode contains all modifications, and the required ATAPI lib also provided from JulMar Technology.

 Sourcecode is available for download from https://github.com/ESTOS/PhoneDialer